scalablecory/NetworkToolkit/README.md

 NetworkToolkit provides a lower-level HTTP client that prioritizes performance and flexibility.
 Once warmed up, it processes requests using zero allocations.

-### A simple GET request using exactly one HTTP/1 connection, no pooling.
+### A simple GET request using exactly one HTTP/1 connection, no pooling

 Avoid a connection pool to have exact control over connections.